nupurad/Real-time-Pothole-Detection-Using-YOLOv8/README.md

   6. Mean Average Precision at 50% IoU (mAP50): 0.788
   7. mAP averaged across IoU thresholds from 0.5 to 0.95: 0.524

 Further, the opencv-python module was utilized to design a system that allows the user to upload a video and outputs the video with detected potholes, indicated by bounding boxes.
-An example can be found in the 'Results' folder.
+An example can be viewed at "https://drive.google.com/drive/folders/18v9diadbVAswbR0UsgCWW421ipRCR2j3?usp=sharing".

 Finally, a script enabling webcam/dashcam access is also provided, which aids real-time pothole detection and warns the user when a pothole is detected.
 This can be intergrated in vehicle systems for a better driving experience.